apolloraines/SAIQL-CE/INVESTORS.md

 | **Anomaly Detection** | "Alert me if order volume drops 20% from baseline" |
 | **Compliance Reports** | "Generate a GDPR data inventory for user PII" |

-### Why This Locks In Customers
+### Why Customers Stay

 1. **Personalization compounds** — The more they use it, the better it knows their data
 2. **Institutional knowledge** — Copilot learns their patterns, preferences, naming conventions
-3. **Switching cost** — Moving to another DB means losing their trained assistant
+3. **It becomes indispensable** — Like a team member who knows everything about your systems
-4. **Upsell path** — Free tier gets basic Copilot, Enterprise gets full capabilities
+4. **Growth path** — Free tier gets basic Copilot, Enterprise unlocks full capabilities

 ### Technical Foundation Already Exists